| Earth is Ours

 thoughts.
 He was rewarded with another knowing smile.

 Without Levi the human army would eventually run like rabbits.
-Oh,
+Oh, they

-taken strength from his victories, gaining courage and, most of all, hope!
+strength from his victories, gaining courage and, most of all, hope!

 Together they had actually defeated a Simian army.
 The battle had been